 Most people will just need an Official Marriage Certificate (so don’t over-complicate things unless you need to!)

-If you want to take your partner’s last name, hyphenate or double-barrell, you can do this with just an Official Marriage Certificate issued from your state’s Registry of Births Deaths and Marriages (BDM).
+Changing your name after getting married and taking your partner’s last name, hyphenate, or double-barrel, can be done with just an Official Marriage Certificate issued from your state’s Registry of Births Deaths and Marriages (BDM).
 Easy-peasy!

 If you want to do anything else, like the name mash-up or the name creation, you will need to get an official Name Change Certificate.
 This is a much bigger decision to make and shouldn’t be made lightly.
 If you go down this route, you will end up with a new birth cert, effectively erasing the records of your old name, s it’s not for the faint-hearted!

-As most people will go down the Official Mariiage Cert route, I am going to focus on that.
+As most people will go down the Official Marriage Cert route, I am going to focus on that.

-The Official Marriage Certificate is not the one you sign on the day of your wedding (that’s still a legal document, so don’t loose it but it’s not the FINAL certificate).
+The Official Marriage Certificate is not the one you sign on the day of your wedding (that’s still a legal document, so don’t lose it but it’s not the FINAL certificate).

 3. Your celebrant can order it for you.